allianceauth/allianceauth/docs/installation/services/discord.md

 Give it a name and description relating to your auth site.
 Add a redirect to `https://example.com/discord/callback/`, substituting your domain.
 Press Create Application.

-Update settings.py, inputting this redirect address as `DISCORD_CALLBACK_URL`
+Update your auth project's settings file, inputting this redirect address as `DISCORD_CALLBACK_URL`

 On the application summary page, press Create a Bot User.

-Update settings.py with these pieces of information from the summary page:
+Update your auth project's settings file with these pieces of information from the summary page:
  - From the App Details panel, `DISCORD_APP_ID` is the Client/Application ID
  - From the App Details panel, `DISCORD_APP_SECRET` is the Secret
  - From the App Bot Users panel, `DISCORD_BOT_TOKEN` is the Token

+### Preparing Auth
+Before continuing it is essential to run migrations and restart gunicorn and celery.

 ### Adding a Bot to the Server
 Once created, navigate to the services page of your AllianceAuth install as the superuser account.
 At the top there is a big green button labelled Link Discord Server.
 Click it, then from the drop down select the server you created, and then Authorize.